 "Not vampire fangs or satanic worshiping books."
 I pulled my gaze away from the disappearing cloud and looked down at my feet.
 "You're actually quite funny and nice."

 "As much as I admire that whole don't-care-what-others-think-of-you that you've got going on, but maybe you'd find it easier in school if you didn't come off so…strong."
 I searched for the right word to describe him.

 He chuckled at that, "Am I that scary?"

 "Hanson, you have a great smile.
 You should show it more often."
 My cheeks started to heat up from my confession and I quickly looked down at my feet.

 "Maybe I should."
 He smirked and went back to quietly smoking but he continued to look at me from the corner of his eye.

 The silence was making me realize how tired I was and my eyes started to get heavy.

-I closed my eyes and rested my head against Hanson's shoulder.
+Yawning, I closed my eyes and unintentionally slumped my head against Hanson's shoulder.

 I started to mumble, "And your eyes are… so cool…" I paused to yawn, "… I always want to look at them..."
 I fell asleep just as the sun started peeking over the horizon.

-"Eve, wake up" Hanson voice brought me back from my unconsciousness.
+"Eve, wake up" Hanson soft voice brought me back from my unconsciousness.
 I swatted at his hand.